hongleizhang/RSPapers/README.md

 **11-Knowledge Graph for RS:** knowledge graph, as the side information of behavior interaction matrix in recent years, which can effectively alleviate the problem of data sparsity and cold start, and can provide a reliable explanation for recommendation results.

-**12-Review_RS:** some articles about review or text based recommendations.
+**12-Review based RS:** some articles about review or text based recommendations.

-**13-Conversational_RS:** Make use of natural language processing technology to interactively provide recommendations
+**13-Conversational RS:** some papers made use of natural language processing technology to interactively provide recommendations.

+**14-Industrial RS:** some papers on best practices published in industry.

 ============================================================================